jadijadi/lpic1book/1042_maintain_the_integrity_of_filesystems.md

 An important switch is `-n` which causes these commands **not to fix** anything and just show what was going to be done.

 ## debugfs
 This is an interactive tool for debug an ext filesystem.
 It opens the filesystem in read-only mode unless we tell it not to (with `-w` option).
-If can un-delete files and directories..
+It can un-delete files and directories..

 ````
 root@funlife:~# debugfs /dev/sda2